trbs/bucky/README.rst

     collectd_converters = {}

     # Whether to load converters from entry points.
 The entry point
-    # used to define converters is 'bucky.collectd.converters'.
+    # used to define converters is 'bucky2.collectd.converters'.
     collectd_use_entry_points = True

     # Basic statsd configuration